Folk practices in Punjab

 Folk practices prevalent in Punjab incorporate local mysticism and refers to the beliefs and practices strictly indigenous to the Punjabi people, of the Punjab region including ancestral worship, veneration of saints, and local festivals.
 There are many shrines in Punjab which represent the folk religion of the Punjab region which is a discourse between different organised religions.
 These shrines represent inter-communal dialogue and a distinct form of cultural practice of saint veneration.

 Roger Ballard (1999) classifies Punjab's folk religion into the kismetic (misfortune caused by fate, or supernatural beings) dimension of Punjabi religious life, alongside its panth (inspirational leadership), dharam (divine laws), and qaum (community construction) elements.
 The kismetic belief holds that misfortune can be caused by both unfulfilled, jealous spirits like bhuts (ghosts), dhags, jinns, and churails (witches), as well as by other people through the use of magic, including spells and incantations, and the evil eye (nazar).
 Various folk beliefs are also attached to almost all birds and animals, which serve as omens, vessels of powers, or sacrifices.

 Alongside beliefs in folk heroes and ancestors, belief in mostly malevolent spirits, often resulting from untimely deaths and motivated by envy from unfulfilled desires relating to life milestones like childlessness, indulge in varying degrees of harm on the living.
 The nazar, causing misfortune and damage via jealous gazes, is most often targeted at one's family members, land and crops, and personal property, and protected against by amulets, customs, and various social mores, including humility.

 The practice of folk beliefs are often accompanied by what has been called dhadi or folk ballads, that complement more institutionalized music forms like kirtan and qawwali.

+Prevailing views present Punjabi folk religion as being remnants of older religious traditions or degenerated forms of organized religion, which H. S. Bhatti states is a misconception and that Punjabi folk religion consists of "processes of alternative conceptualizations".